SenseNet/sn-benchmark/docs/profile-definition-language.md

 #### Declaration

-The best place of the path set declarations at the top of the profile file but this is not mandatory.
+The best place of the path set declarations is at the top of the profile file but this is not mandatory.
 The declaration has three parts:
 1. **Keyword**: this is the '*PATHSET:*'.
 2. **Name**: One word after the keyword separated by a space.
 3. **Definition**: this is a valid content query (in CQL).